Getting Ready for Exam Results

 This is probably going to sound a bit daft, but I genuinely have just revisited my own book (co-written with Lorraine Illing and illustrated by NokIsMe), giving advice for parents surviving the IB.
 I needed to find out what to do both in the positive situation that the results are what Betsy hopes for, or in the (fingers crossed this won't happen) sticky situtation if they are not.

 It is hard to believe that it is two years since Annie went through the IB and Betsy completed her IGCSEs, yet here we are again.
 Annie has already had her results for her second year at UCL, and all good there (well done Anniepops!), but I can't pretend I'm not nervous about Betsy's IB.
 It's a gruelling course, entailing studying six subjects along with completing Community, Action and Service based activities and doing a 4000 word Extended Essay plus some Theory of Knowledge learning too - great preparation for uni but a blooming challenge and no mistake!

 Anyway, I've decided to focus on the positive in this post.
-If you've not been through the IB before, (and I'm pretty confident A levels are similar) these might be useful tips for next steps if the results your child receives are what they need to go university.
+If you've not been through the IB before, (and I'm pretty confident A levels are similar) these might be useful tips for next steps in preparing your kids for univesity.

 In the next few days, check out the process for accepting university places.
 If your child's results are available online, eg at the IBO website, make sure that they know their username and password and what time they are available.
 Don't panic if the site goes down, there will be massive demand on the server so you might need to wait a bit for them.
 Have the correct info to hand for applying to university and accessing school support.
 This is especially important if, like us, you are not going to be at home.